chpxu/exciting_plots/README.md

 - `-s`  is the scale factor.
 A single float scales the weights for all plots.
 Otherwise must be a list of floats of size $N\_s \times \text{norbitals}$
 - `-shx` is "none" or "all" and controls whether each plot has its own labelled x-axis ("none") or shared.
 - `-shy` is "none" or "all" and controls whether each plot has its own labelled y-axis ("none") or shared.
+- `--scissor` is the scissor shift to apply to the conduction bands in eV.

 This file will output bandstructures in a $N_s \times \text{norbitals}$ grid with a box in the top left containing the scale factor, and each plot labelled with species and orbital.